Eduardobarrera487/CalTrack/README.md

 # This is a project created by 5 programming students
-## A web app created for creating a follow of your calories and workout
+## A mobile web app created for creating a follow of your calories and workout